E-file IRS Form 940, Federal Unemployment Tax Act

 Who Must File or E-file IRS Form 940

-Most employers are required to file a federal 940 Form each year.
-This includes employers who paid wages of $1,500 or more to employees in any calendar quarter during 2015 or 2016.
-It also includes employers who had one or more employees for at least some part of a day in any 20 or more different weeks in 2015 and/or 2016, including full-time, part-time, and temporary employees.
+Most employers are required to file form 940 each year.
+This includes employers who paid wages of $1,500 or more to employees in any calendar quarter during 2019 or 2020.
+It also includes employers who had one or more employees for at least some part of a day in any 20 or more different weeks in 2019 and/or 2020, including full-time, part-time, and temporary employees.
 Even if the business was sold, if the conditions apply, the employer must file a 940 tax form.

 Exemptions to File or E-file IRS Form 940

 Certain employers of agricultural workers, Indian Tribal Government workers, and household, tax-exempt organization, and state or local government employees are exempt from filing a federal 940 form.
-For instance, household employers only need to report if they paid cash wages of $1000 or more in any calendar quarter of 2015 or 2016.
-Agricultural employees only need to e-file IRS Form 940 if they paid cash wages of $20,000 or more to farmworkers during any quarter of 2015 or 2016 or if they employe 10+ farmworkers during any 20 or more weeks in 2015 or 2016.
+For instance, household employers only need to report if they paid cash wages of $1000 or more in any calendar quarter of 2019 or 2020.
+Agricultural employees only need to e-file Form 940 if they paid cash wages of $20,000 or more to farmworkers during any quarter of 2019 or 2020 or if they employ 10+ farmworkers during any 20 or more weeks in 2019 or 2020.
 Federally recognized Indian tribal government employers, tax-exempt organization employers, and state and local government employers are exempt from e-filing IRS Form 940.

 How to E-file IRS Form 940